eShine Boat Care

 I have the boat and trailer in Canada now, and after a month I am still working on getting the trailer registered.
 The VIN plate was removed when repainted years ago and not put back on.
 There is a lot of information you need on that little plate when trying to import and register the trailer in Canada.
 So make sure the VIN plate is on the trailer and has all the information.
 (Call RIV and they will let you know if the VIN is valid or not.)
 I took my trailer to Canadian Tire yesterday and because I didn't have the VIN plate that stated the gross vehicle weight of the front and rear axle, [they] couldn't finish the paper work.
 Nothing was easy throughout this whole process, but the deal on the boat was worth it.

-Comments from Jeff in Toronto (December 2006)
+Comments from Jeff in Toronto (Dec.
+2006)

 Just wanted to share some insights to my recent experience importing a boat into Ontario from Michigan.
 Similar to others' comments, you don't need to stop in U.S. Customs on your way back, although they told me I would have to on my way in and threatened to seize the boat if I was caught.
 I called U.S. Customs well before going down, and they advised these rules don't apply to boats/trailers.
 Anyway, I brought cash into the U.S. to buy the boat, and that was probably the worst part.
 U.S. Customs grilled me about the origin of the cash and my true intentions, searched my vehicle and treated me very rough.
 Anyway, the boat I purchased had a lien on it and in order to get clear title, I need to pay this off in cash, as the U.S. bank required this to release the lien.
 I then went to the Michigan Dept. of Transport and had a new title document prepared.
 They were very helpful as well and provided me documentation to support there was no title ownership required in Michigan for boats, in case I had a problem at Canada customs.
 When we arrived in Canada, it was a smooth experience.
 I paid the GST, filled out the form to import a trailer, and we were on our way.
-The real challenge comes once you are here, applying for the compliance certificate, new license in Ontario, getting the trailer recall certificate, and trailer inspection.
+The real challenge comes once you are here, applying for the compliance certificate, new licence in Ontario, getting the trailer recall clearance [No longer required], and trailer inspection.
 Still a great deal, but this process is not simple and there are potential hurdles mostly from a consistent lack of knowledge by U.S. Customs.
 Don't try to import without paying customs - if they seize the boat, they will seize your car as well.
 Not worth it.

 Top of Page